Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration Approach: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper contributes to developing transparent and trustworthy learning analytics (LA).
 We suggest that supporting user interaction and providing user control in the indicator development process can improve transparency and trust in LA systems.
-Following a transparency through exploration approach, we presented the systematic design, implementation, and evaluation details of the \textit{Indicator Editor}, which aims to support self-service LA by actively involving stakeholders with data analytics and visual analytics knowledge in the indicator implementation process.
-Applying a qualitative approach, we found the first evidence that handing over control to users to steer the indicator implementation process can positively affect different aspects of LA, namely transparency, trust, satisfaction, and acceptance.
-While our results cannot be generalized, we are confident they pose valuable anchor points for self-service LA systems' current and future design.
+Following a transparency through exploration approach, we presented the systematic design, implementation, and evaluation details of the \textit{Indicator Editor}, which aims to support self-service LA (SSLA) by actively involving stakeholders with data analytics and visual analytics knowledge in the indicator implementation process.
+Applying a qualitative approach, we found first evidence that handing over control to users to steer the indicator implementation process can positively affect different aspects of LA, namely transparency, trust, satisfaction, and acceptance.
+While our results cannot be generalized, we are confident they pose valuable anchor points for SSLA systems' current and future design.
 Future work will focus on (a) improving the user experience with the \textit{Indicator Editor}, (b) helping users develop complex indicators beyond simple statistics, e.g., based on machine learning algorithms for clustering, classification, or prediction, and (c) adding configuration to support users with different levels of expertise, e.g., by providing basic and advanced modes of the \textit{Indicator Editor}.
-Moreover, we plan to validate our findings through quantitative research to investigate the effects of transparency through an exploration approach to the perception of self-service LA.
+Moreover, we plan to validate our findings through quantitative research to investigate the effects of a transparency through exploration approach on users' perceptions of SSLA.